School Trips

 These trips develop children’s knowledge and understanding of the world through a captivating hands on approach.

 You can choose one of these options or a combination of a couple to build a full day trip to the farm.
-School lunches can be eaten in a field as a picnic or in straw bales in a barn.
+School lunches can be eaten in a field as a picnic, in a base camp on tree stumps or in straw bales in a barn.

 Farm Government Funded Trips